Adolescent Years: Parenting Tips For When A Child Reaches Adolescence

 4. Make time together a priority

 As your child grows up, consider making time spent together a priority.
-Even something as simple as eating meals together as often as possible can provide excellent opportunities for you to discuss the day together, reinforce family bonds, and encourage healthy eating habits.
+Even something as simple as eating meals together as often as possible may provide excellent opportunities for you to discuss the day together, reinforce family bonds, and encourage healthy eating habits.
+Research suggests that the family interactions over regular, shared mealtimes may help reduce a child’s chances of risky behaviors, poor mental health outcomes, and poor academic outcomes.
+Other ways to spend time together could include daily check-ins to hear about their day or regular outings (like taking a walk or getting ice cream) to catch up together.

 5. Listen without judgment

 When your teenager does talk to you about their life, it’s typically important to listen without judgment if you want them to feel safe continuing to come to you.
-It’s usually best to resist the urge to interrupt, mock, criticize, or offer advice.
-If you simply listen and show interest in what they’re saying, your teenager is more likely to continue approaching you when they need to talk.
+It’s usually best to resist the urge to interrupt, mock, criticize, or offer unsolicited advice; instead, simply listen and show an interest in what they’re saying.

-It may be helpful to work on honing your active listening ability, which is a useful life skill you can model for your child as well.
+It may be helpful to work on honing your own active listening ability, which can be a useful life skill to model for your child as well.
 The three components of this skill include nonverbal cues of engagement like nodding and eye contact, refraining from judgment, and asking clarification questions only if needed.
-According to a study in the International Journal of Listening, participants who were actively listened to showed greater conversational satisfaction and were more likely to view their conversation partner positively.
+Research suggests that this type of “high-quality listening” may lead to “a more constructive relational experience” between two parties.

-6. Know the warning signs of mental health issues
+6. Know the warning signs of mental health challenges

 - Significant, sudden changes to sleeping patterns